 Whywait Plumbing Services have been specialists in servicing hot water tempering valves as your local, reliable and professional Gold Coast Plumber for 40 years, since 1976.
-We have been voted as one of the Best Plumbers on the Gold Coast in 2002, 2004, 2006 and 2015

 In Queensland, it is the law that hot water delivered to bathrooms used primarily for personal hygiene purposes be regulated by use of hot water tempering valves or a thermostatic mixing valve, so that does not exceed 50°C when delivered from the tap or shower.

 At 60°C a serious burn can happen in 1 second

 At 55°C a serious burn would take 10 seconds

 At 50°C a serious burn would happen after 5 minutes

 Recent litigation has placed a ‘deed of care’ onus on licensed plumber’s to ensure the safe delivery of hot water in domestic bathrooms used primarily for personal hygiene purposes.

 Therefore tempering valves, which are carried in all Whywait Plumbing service vehicles, and can only be installed and certified by a licensed plumber are mandatory for us to install.

 In 1995 the laws were changed requiring tempering valves to be installed when:

 Homes built before 1995 will frequently still have hot water being delivered at 70°C.